Drookoo/hugo-site/content/posts/2023-04-30-monthly-homelab-update.md

 This month:
 - Properly set up my workstation that I built in the last two weeks of March.
 Properly set up the BIOS for Virtualization, RAM Overclocking, CPU Overclocking.
 - Set up a VM running on the workstation on a bridged network, because I do not have time to try to figure out how to copy and paste from a RDP session into a Virtualbox VM.
+- Patched one of my services to against an RCE :smile: